pranjal-arora/Topsis/README.md

 TOPSIS is the Technique for Order of Preference by Similarity to Ideal Solution, and it is a multi-criteria decision analysis method.
 It is based on the fundamental premise that the best solution has the shortest distance from the positive-ideal solution, and the longest distance from the negative-ideal one.
 The method is used in the business across various industries, every time an analytical decision needs to be made, based on collected data.
-Following is a package, coded in Python, to implement Topsis Algorithm.
+Following is a package, coded in Python, to implement the Topsis Algorithm.

 ### Installation- USER MANUAL